SUBSCRIBE to

 ph.
 415/756-0248

-With nine choices to placate the meat completist and a cell phone number by which to place advance orders, this Potrero Hill slabwagon sets ‘em up and knocks ‘em down five days a week, across the street from both Jackson Playground and Anchor Brewery.
-Service is take-out only, although sometimes there’s seating for up to eight or nine on the chairs and bench on the adjacent Mariposa sidewalk.
+With a number of choices to placate the meat completist and a cell phone number by which to place advance orders, this Potrero Hill slabwagon produces completely hapless burritos five days a week across the street from Anchor Brewery and next to Jackson Playground.
+Service is generally take-out only, although sometimes there’s seating for up to two or three on padded folding chairs set up on the sidewalk.
 Cash only.
-Closed/absent evenings and Sundays.
+Closed/absent evenings, Saturdays, and Sundays.

 Will My Health Be Violated?